IPL-UV/ee_ipl_uv/reproducibility/README.md

 ### Run and download the data

 The script `reproducibility.py` reruns the experiments.
-It applies the proposed methodology and download for each patch the Landsat 8 product, the ground truth from the Biome dataset ([Foga et al 2017](http://doi.org/10.5066/F7251GDH)), the proposed cloud mask and the FMask mask.
+It applies the proposed methodology and download for each patch the Landsat 8 product and the ground truth from the Biome dataset ([Foga et al 2017](http://doi.org/10.5066/F7251GDH)).

 In case you don't need to download the data from the GEE see `examples/cloudscore_different_preds.ipynb`.

-To run `reproducibility.py` you need to install the packages `pydrive` and `luigi`.
+To run `reproducibility.py` you need to install the packages `pydrive`.
 The `pydrive` package is used to download the data from Google Drive.
 It expects the folder `ee_ipl_uv_downloads` exists in your Google Drive.

 To donwnload a single patch run: